-- 12. There is no licensing fee or administrative charge. - 13.
-There is no deposit or advance payment requirement associated with the issue of licenses.
+13. There is no deposit or advance payment requirement associated with the issue of licenses.

-- 14. The responsible Minister or authorised person may specify a time period for the validity of the permission. - 15.
-There is no penalty for the non-utilisation of a license or a portion of a license. - 16.
-Permits/licences are not transferable between importers. - 17.(a) Not applicable. - (b) Permission to import goods specified under Regulations 4, 4E, 4S and 4U of the PI Regulations may be subject to conditions regarding custody, use, disposal or distribution of the imported goods.
+14. The responsible Minister or authorised person may specify a time period for the validity of the permission.

+- 15. There is no penalty for the non-utilisation of a license or a portion of a license. - 16.
+Permits/licences are not transferable between importers.

+(b) Permission to import goods specified under Regulations 4, 4E, 4S and 4U of the PI Regulations may be subject to conditions regarding custody, use, disposal or distribution of the imported goods.